-- Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which may include an interview. - 2.
-Candidates are required to be vetted by police. - Students for whom English is an additional language must provide evidence of their English language ability as follows: - (a) IELTS (Academic) 7.0, with no individual score below 7.0; or - (b) At least two years of successful study in a New Zealand secondary school, with at least ten Level 2 NCEA credits in Literacy (five reading and five writing).
+- Selection will be based on academic attainment and such other criteria as the Selection Committee may determine, which will include a visual interview. - Candidates are required to be vetted by police and must meet full Vulnerable Children Act 2014 requirements. - For international qualifications, the Education Council of Aotearoa New Zealand deems that NZQA assessment of equivalency will determine the equivalent level on the NZQF. - Students for whom English is an additional language must provide evidence of their English lanquage ability as follows: - (a) IELTS (Academic) 7.0, with a band score of 7.0 or higher, for each component; or - (b) At least two years of successful study in a New Zealand secondary school, with at least ten Level 2 NCEA credits in English (five reading and five writing).